RobbieGM/cadence/README.md

   - This should fix the related bug where lazy-loading modal content causes layout shift
   - May also fix bug where after cancelling training it appears to resume if you open training dialog again
 - Allow for time for train model dialog to close before opening chord generator dialog, or open the latter on top
-- Save and load models
+- Save and load tracks (to and from downloads)
 - Persistent model settings
 - Enter within textarea should submit form to add/edit track
 - Keyboard shortcuts for "add music", "generate chords"